NomMilk/FISH-Engine/README.md

 - Educational projects focusing on **classic graphics programming**
 - Simple indie games and tools with a **lightweight OpenGL core**

+## Libraries
+GLFW
+OpenGL
+SFML (For audio primarily)
+Assimp (3d model importer)
+TinyXML-2 (xml parser to store map data in xml files) GLM stb_image
+GLAD

+To compile goodly, you must have these installed on your system.

 ## Build Instructions
 - Clone the repository
 - Download and install dependencies manually